johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/historical_archive/README.md

 * Getting started with Adafruit Feather RP2040 and CircuitPython as well.

 #### Currently running
-* `adafruit_rp2040_sensor_cp.py`: Circuitpython, Adafruit Feather RP2040, BME680, Notecarrier A
-    * in development - not working yet
 * `adafruit_qt_feather_rp2040_mp.py`: Micropython, Adafruit QT (or Feather) RP2040, BME680, Notecarrier A, Notecard WBNA-500 or NBGL-500
-    * great combination if you don't need a battery
-    * no soldering or breadboard needed
-    * *Work on this, should be wired like the Feather:* For the QT this works with STEMMA QT connected to Notecarrier header, and BME680 connected to Notecarier I2C connector
-    * This also works with the Adafruit Feather RP2040.
-Powered by Notecarrier A: see photo below.
-This is the preferred wiring.
-      Works on USB or battery.
-Photo show how to get to both prompts (Thonny for Feather, Chrome for Notecarrier)
 * `pico_sensor_notecard_A01.py`:  Micropython, Raspberry Pi Pico, BME680, Notecarrier A, Notecard WBNA-500 or NBGL-500
     * great combination if you don't need a battery
     * shim works, just doesn't power up Pico until battery is recharged.